byuflowlab/Aeroelasticity.jl/docs/src/guide.md

 pkg> add https://flow.byu.edu/AerostructuralDynamics.jl
 ```

 Now, that the package is installed we need to load it so that we can use it.
-We will also be using the LinearAlgebra package from the standard library so let's load that as well.

 ```@example guide
-using AerostructuralDynamics, LinearAlgebra
+using AerostructuralDynamics
 nothing #hide
 ```